-The proposed project would involve the construction of new stormwater collection sewers and water mains as well as other street improvements (e.g., final paving) over an approximately 40-acre drainage area.
-In total about 6,000 linear feet of storm sewers are proposed.
-The proposed storm sewers collection system would include new catch basins designed with sumps to capture floatables and sediments.
+The proposed project would involve the construction of new stormwater collection sewers and water mains as well as other street improvements (e.g., final paving).
+The proposed storm sewer collection system would include new catch basins designed with sumps to capture floatables and sediments.
 The proposed sewer system would also include the installation of new high-level storm sewers that would separate storm flows from the combined system.
-The proposed action would also include the relocation of sanitary sewers and water mains, where necessary, in order to install the proposed storm sewers, as well as a restoration plan for tidal wetlands at a nearby off-site location (Block 3914, Lot 1).
+The proposed action would also include the relocation of sanitary sewers and water mains, where necessary, in order to install the proposed storm sewers, as well as a restoration plan for tidal wetlands at a nearby off-site location (see below).